 Have an upcoming flight with your kids?
-Then you must check out this list of must haves.
-Aiden is 4 years old now, and has been on sooooo many flights, both domestic and international flights (26 states and 16 countries).
+Then you must check out this detailed list of must haves, for how to keep your kids entertained on flights as well as airplane activities for preschoolers and kids of all ages .
+Aiden is 4 years old, and has been on so many flights, both domestic and international flights; 26 states and 16 countries so far.
 He has been on flights as short as 2 hours (Denver – With Kids) , and he has also been on flights as long as 13 hours (Beijing – With Kids).

 After being on so many flights with a toddler, I have pretty much gotten it all down, especially what to pack in his backpack.
 If I left it up to Aiden, he’d try to fit his train table in his backpack (lol).
 This list pretty much sums up things to keep kids occupied during short or long flights.
 Sometimes he is so busy with what he packs that he doesn’t even use is tablet or watch in flight TV.
 I love this list also because it’s great for when you need down time at your destination.

 Before I talk about what goes in his backpack, I want to mention the most important thing – Backpack !!

 Over the years, Aiden has had several backpacks and luggage.
 When he was younger, a small kids suitcase with wheels was perfect.
 We’d fill it up with his essentials and he’d pull it through the airport.
 As he got a bit older, we switched to a backpack.
 We’ve used a few different types but our ultimate favorite is the Osprey Youth Jet 12 Backpack.

 What To Pack To Keep Kids Entertained On Flights